yolins995503/NYCU_VRDL/HW3/READMD.md

 NYCU_VRDL_HW3

-Using the yolov5 to implement the segmentation
+Using the dectectron2 to implement the segmentation

 Step: Prepare Train Inference

+Prepare:

+1. Prepare the training data:
+   The training folder contrain the original images and mask
+   Train_Folder :
+     Image_name_Folder:
+       images:
+       masks:

+2.